tommyhuangthu/EvoEF2/readme.txt

     each single mutation, the first alphabet is the wild-type amino acid, the second is the identifier of the chain that the amino acid is attached to, the number is the position of the amino acid in the chain, and the last alphabet is the amino acid after mutation.
-Running the command successfully should generate a new structure file named “model_Repair_Model_1.pdb”.
-In the mutant model, the optimized polar hydrogen coordinates are also shown.
+Running the command successfully should generate mutant models namded as “xxxx_Model_0001.pdb”, "xxxx_Model_0002.pdb", etc. In the mutant model,
+    optimized polar hydrogen coordinates are also shown.

-  o To design new sequence, you can run:
+  o To de novo design new sequence, you can run:

-    ./EvoEF2 --command=ProteinDesign --monomer --pdb=yourmonomer.pdb
+    ./EvoEF2 --command=ProteinDesign --monomer --pdb=monomer.pdb

-    to redesign a monomer.
+    to design a monomer.

     or run:

-    ./EvoEF2 --command=ProteinDesign --ppi --design_chains=A --pdb=complex.pdb
+    ./EvoEF2 --command=ProteinDesign --ppint --design_chains=A --pdb=complex.pdb

-    to redesign the chain A of a complex.
+    to design the chain A of a complex.

     For a multi-chain complex (e.g., ABCD.pdb), if you want to design the first two chains, you can run:

-    ./EvoEF2 --command=ProteinDesign --ppi --design_chains=AB --pdb=ABCD.pdb
+    ./EvoEF2 --command=ProteinDesign --ppint --design_chains=AB --pdb=ABCD.pdb

     Note that both backbone-depdent and backbone-indepdent rotamer libraries are supported by EvoEF2, you can also specify the library that you want to use: